alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/manipulate-expression-tree-in-dtogenerator.md

 The first step is to regenerate all MemberBinding expression part, with the original parameter (line 34-38) and storing them into a collection (line 39).
 The operation is the following, I need a MemberExpression that extract from the parameter the object needed to generate the Dto.
 In the above example accessing the Customers property of Orders to gets a Customer object.
 Then another MemberExpression to take the corresponding field from the Customers object, and finally a MemberBinding.

 Then I need to recreate the BindingExpression (line 41-43) and returning in place of the original one.
 All the code is based on the [original Tree Visitor by microsoft](class%20DtoExpressionVisitor%20:%20ExpressionVisitor).
-With this quite complex trick Iâ€™m able to change the expression at runtime, thus keeping the generator simple.
+With this quite complex trick I'm able to change the expression at runtime, thus keeping the generator simple.

 alk.